 To be a member of Temple Beth El is to be a member of a Jewish family.
 We participate in the mitzvah of visiting the sick and caring for the elderly.
 Bikkur Cholim volunteers receive training and guidance from the clergy and other volunteers so that we can visit and provide extra support when you or a family member is ill.
 Please contact the clergy office or call 561-391-8900.

-The Giving Tree of Temple Beth El has hundreds of volunteers within our congregation and throughout the community.
-The Giving Tree has been helping local families who are in need for over twenty years.
+The Giving Tree of Temple Beth El has hundreds of volunteers within our congregation and throughout the community who have been helping local families in need for over twenty years.
 There are two main ways to participate:

 Whether you or someone you know is working through alcoholism, drug or any other addiction, we are here to offer support.
 Our resources include clergy, therapists, recovering addicts and others who have experience with the recovery process.
 If you need support or would like information, please email us or call 561-391-8900.

-Through our relationship with Ruth & Norman Rales Jewish Family Services, we are able to connect members of our community with important support services.
+Through our relationship with Ruth & Norman Rales Jewish Family Services, we connect members of our community with important support services.
 If you need support or would like information, please email us or call 561-391-8900.